-If you can’t quite stretch your budget to a bunch of interactive dog toys, take a look at maze style slow feeders for dogs.
-These dog bowls that slow down eating are very affordable and are designed to make mealtimes a challenge for your pet that gulps food too quickly, and it makes your dog work for their kibble.
+If you can’t quite stretch your budget to a bunch of interactive dog toys, take a look at maze-style slow feeders for dogs.
+This dog bowls that slow down eating are very affordable and are designed to make mealtimes a challenge for your pet that gulps food too quickly, and it makes your dog work for their kibble.

 29. Set Up a Window Seat

 Cats aren't the only animal to stare through the window obsessively.
 So if your dog likes to watch the world go by and you have a window with a nice view, set up a window seat for your Fido (you can use something like this) where they can sit and watch the world go by.
 You can even use an outdoor doghouse with a top deck like this one inside the house.

 30. Hall Ball

 To play this game and entertain a bored dog, you’re going to have to ignore everything your mother ever told you about playing ball in the house.
 Perfect for when the weather outside is rotten – to play hall ball find a long hallway in your home, shut any doors, grab a tennis ball and start throwing it for your dog to fetch.